mugoweb/eep/docs/modules_contentobject.md

 $ eep contentobject delete <object id>
 ```

+## dump
+Delete all content data, suitable for export from ez.
+See "eep contentnode dump".

 ## related
 Displays a list of related content objects.
 - supports use of ```--limit=N``` and ```--offset=M```